-In the fourth semester, each student completes the program with a Master's thesis.
+In the fourth semester, students complete the program with their Master's theses.

 Types of assessment